 - Use the Career Center to develop a Strategic Career Plan and complete a mock interview.
 Schedule an appointment to complete a mock interview.

 - Use InterviewStream to continue practicing your interviewing skills from your computer or laptop.

 - Attend one of our Internship Search Workshops on Tuesdays and Wednesdays at 11 a.m. or 2 p.m. in Lanier 140 so that you can gain experience before you start your job or graduate school search.

 - Attend one of our many career fairs to locate an internship, prepare for graduate school, or research job opportunities.

 - During your final year of college, complete a 15-minute Senior Check-In appointment or a Strategic Career Plan during a mock interview.

 - Seniors are encouraged to complete additional resume reviews, mock interviews, and career planning activities as needed in order to fully implement their plan.

 - Attend a career fair and a LinkedIn Meet-up to enhance your job and graduate school search strategies.

-You have three different options for contacting us to make an appointment.
+You have four different options for contacting us to make an appointment.
 If you are making an appointment for a specific class assignment, please have your syllabus handy so that we can help you determine the right appointment for your particular needs.

 - If we're completely booked, you can still use InterviewStream online to practice over 1,000 interview questions.